charlesreid1/five-letter-words/README.md

-This repository contains Donald Knuth's GraphBase list of five-letter words, as well as scripts to run various combinatoric experiments, graph algorithms, and other computational things.
+This repository contains Donald Knuth's GraphBase list of five-letter words, as well as scripts to run various combinatoric experiments, graph algorithms, and other algorithms to explore the relationships among these words.

 The list of words comes from [[1]](http://www-cs-faculty.stanford.edu/~knuth/sgb.html) and is in the public domain.